hardliner66/sol/README.md

 basically just a decrement of the length plus moving one element.
 Combined with the iterator, it should allow for a simple, yet still performant, way to handle data in your application.

+### Rustic
+Rust inspired helpers for errors and options.

 ### Expression Evaluator
 Also something I use in the game mentioned above.